axferGit/os/README.md

 This piece of code aims at provinding each core with a stack.
 The stack is defined in code files and located in ```.bss``` section.
 At the end, the fucntion ```start``` is called.

+## PLIC (Platform level interrupt controller)

+The PLIC make the link between external components and the microprocessor.
+It is the source of ```external interrupts```.
+External devices are connected to the PLIC through the ```irq``` wire.
+This wire is pulled up/down (in case of level trigger) to signal an interrupt has occured on the device, then the PLIC will warn the core.

+Configuration
+* for each source (device), set the priority.
+* for each target (core x mode) connect sources which can possiblly trigger this core
+* for each target (core x mode) set the priority threshold

+Rules
+* a target will be warned only if the source is connected to the core and the source's priority is greater then the target's threshold
+* when a source raises an interruption, a pending bit is set in the PLIC
+* if a target is triggered, it should claim the PLIC to know which source raised the interruption.
+Only one target will be given the id of the source, th orther targets will be given zero (does not match any source).
+* once a target has finished dealing with an interrupt, it must warn the PLIC, so that it becomes available for dealing with other interrupts.

 ## Serial I/O
 Uart 16550A is virtualized by Qemu.
 It is in charge of converting data from the CPU (parallel) to the serial port (serial) and each other.
 It is located at address ```0x10000000```